 “On the one hand, we needed the Travel Assist process to provide robust risk assessments,” explained Martyn Coleman.
 “On the other, we don’t want our talented academics spending hours filling in forms.”

 Earlier attempts to introduce electronic systems that ticked both boxes had failed.
-FlowForma BPM succeeded for many reasons, not least because it leveraged the SharePoint investment, making it easier to create new flows and share them.
+FlowForma Process Automation succeeded for many reasons, not least because it leveraged the SharePoint investment, making it easier to create new flows and share them.
 It addressed the complexities of the travel requirements without being too onerous to complete.

 Self-service components make it more accessible to users, while links from inside the system to outside sources, like the government travel advice service and travel health advice providers, made risk assessment easier.
 “We get good quality compliance data out of Travel Assist and a way to nudge travellers along on a process they have to complete,” said Coleman.

-LSTM has launched 65 workflows in the 14 months since FlowForma BPM was deployed.
+LSTM has launched 65 workflows in the 14 months since FlowForma Process Automation was deployed.
 An organization that was once “awash with paper form based processes” is seeing huge efficiency gains.
 Finance flows have been particularly successful, replacing paper trails that depended on people being available for sign off.
 Requests for a bank transfer or foreign currency are now electronic processes, where authorization is just one in a series of automated steps.

 FlowForma’s impact on the way LSTM works has been profound, according to Coleman, democratizing the development of process improvements.
 Departments are more involved than when they outsourced development to third parties.
 New processes are turned around more quickly and better aligned to the business need.